 Bone mineral density reductions after tenofovir disoproxil fumarate initiation and changes in phosphaturia: a secondary analysis of ACTG A5224s.

-Gupta SK, Yeh E, Kitch DW, Brown TT, Venuto CS, Morse GD, Ha B, Melbourne K, McComsey GA.
+Citation: Gupta SK, Yeh E, Kitch DW, Brown TT, Venuto CS, Morse GD, Ha B, Melbourne K, McComsey GA.

 It is unknown if the greater reductions in bone mineral density (BMD) associated with initiation of tenofovir disoproxilfumarate compared with abacavir in previously untreated HIV-infected participants in the ACTG A5224s clinical trial were associated with potentially worsening tenofovir-related phosphaturia.